plumbis/oil_demo/Readme.md

 Next define `current_price` by whatever price lookup method you wish.

 This assume eBGP is in use with unnumbered.
 When a change needs to be made a BGP AS path is appened or remoted based on the price change.

+Leaf1 will adjust the ECMP path between spines to reach Leaf2.
+Executing the script with `python stock_price.py` in /home/vagrant will exectue the change.